 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

-Most bodies are buried in established cemeteries, but burial on private property is possible in Missouri.
-The burial ground must not exceed one acre, and it must be deeded in trust to the county commission.
+Most bodies are buried in established cemeteries, but burial on private property is possible in Missouri by establishing "family burying grounds."
+The burial ground must not exceed one acre, and it must be deeded in trust to the county commission, to be used as a family burial ground for the family and the descendants of the person who owned the land.
 You must file the deed with the county clerk within 60 days.
 (Missouri Revised Statutes 214.090.)

 Before conducting a home burial or establishing a family cemetery, check with the county or town registrar for any local zoning laws you must follow.

 In Missouri, there are no state laws controlling where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.